Chicago Cubs Hall of Famer Ryne Sandberg announces cancer diagnosis

 When Lou Piniella retired as Cubs manager after the 2010 season, Sandberg was a favorite to take his place.
 But Cubs general manager Jim Hendry passed on Sandberg went with Mike Quade instead.

 Sandberg then left the Cubs organization and became a minor leaguer manager for the Phillies.
-He went on to serve as Philadelphia's bench coach, and served as manager of the Phillies from 2013 to 2015.
+He went on to serve as Philadelphia's bench coach, and then served as manager of the Phillies for parts of three seasons from 2013 to 2015.

 As manager of the Phillies, Sandberg won 42.8% of his 278 contests before being removed from the post partway through the 2015 season.